Captiva Self-Guided Walking Tour of Historic Landmarks

 Constructed of concrete block and wood siding this structure is significant both architecturally and historically.
 The center structure is currently recognized as a one-and-a-half story structure but originally the building stood two-stories tall and served, among other uses, as dormitory lodging for ten younger class-men of the Snyder School for Boys.
 Islanders recall the second floor was removed while under the ownership of J.N.
 “Ding” Darling.
 It was during the Darling ownership one of Captiva’s more resourceful characters, Ina Watson, ran the store assisted by her son Paul Varble.

 Other Island Store trustees include the original owner of the “Gulf View Inn” Mrs. Signe Wightman who, after moving off-island, would commute from their new home in Alva, Florida to operate a restaurant within this space, as well as Captiva residents Jack Van Bell and Ted Levering who also served tasty meals within the in-store dining room, where diners could eat dinner and place their grocery order at the same time.
 Opera-enthusiast Parker Mills and his wife Pintard Mills (associate librarian at Captiva Memorial Library) were also owners, as were architect George Tuttle and his wife Louise, Dick and Dee Hahn, and the Michael Gulnac and Larry Roberts families.
+The building underwent a major renovation in 2019-2020.
 Currently, the Island Store is operated by the Bailey family of Sanibel.

 8. CITY DOCK / RANDALL HOUSE